gluwa/creditcoin/scripts/cc-cli/README.md

 # Creditcoin CLI Tool

-⚠️🔧 Warning: This tool is currently under development! 🔧⚠️

-Please be aware that the command line tool you are using is still in active development.
-It may contain bugs, incomplete features, or unexpected behavior.
-Exercise caution and use it at your own risk.
-Feedback and bug reports are greatly appreciated to help improve the tool and ensure its stability.

 ## Building

 This tool depends on `creditcoin-js`.
 Make sure to pack the library using `yarn pack` in the `creditcoin-js` folder before building.
 It should be available as `creditcoin-js-vX.Y.Z.tgz`.